realityisgay/Anti-invisible-Discord-Bot/README.md

-# Anti-invisible-Discord-Bot

-It makes users unable to see channels when they are idle / offline.
-You just have to configure the server and the code in order to make it work.

 ## Anti-Invisible-idle-accepted.py

-  If the user's status is Invisible / Offline then the channels are hidden.
+  If the user's status is Invisible / Offline then the role is getting removed.
+  If the status changes to else, the role is given to the user.

 ## Anti-Invisible.py

-  If the user's status is Invisible / Offline / Idle then the channels are hidden.
+  If the user's status is Invisible / Offline / Idle the role is getting removed.
+  If the status changes to else, the role is given to the user.

 ### Commands:

-(yourprefix)check = checks the statuses and adjusts the roles to them.
+(yourprefix)check = checks the statuses of the users and adjusts the roles to them.